 WPA.
 Wi-Fi Protected Access (WPA) is the newest and best available standard in Wi-Fi security.
-WPA2 is the newer version of Wi-Fi Protected Access with stronger encryption than WPA.
-WPA gives you a choice of two encryption methods: TKIP (Temporal Key Integrity Protocol), which incorporates Message Integrity Code (MIC) to provide protection against hackers, and AES (Advanced Encryption System), which utilizes a symmetric 128-Bit block data encryption.
-(AES is stronger than TKIP.)
-WPA2 uses TKIP + AES for encryption.
+Two modes are available: WPA Personal and WPA Enterprise.
+WPA Personal gives you a choice of two encryption methods: TKIP (Temporal Key Integrity Protocol), which utilizes a stronger encryption method and incorporates Message Integrity Code (MIC) to provide protection against hackers, and AES (Advanced Encryption System), which utilizes a symmetric 128-Bit block data encryption.
+WPA Enterprise uses TKIP or AES encryption and utilizes a RADIUS (Remote Authentication Dial-In User Service) server for authentication.